Helping Youth Rediscover Joy: Body Senses and Connection

 2. Allow youth to move their bodies in meaningful ways

 Adolescence is a time where teens’ perceptions of themselves and their place in this world are constantly changing.
-This is especially true with both the vestibular system (the perception of one’s body in relation to gravity, movement, and balance) and proprioception (one’s sense of the relative position and strength of the body).
+This is especially true with both the vestibular system (or the perception of one’s body in relation to gravity, movement, and balance) and proprioception (or one’s sense of the relative position and strength of the body).

 However, competition, making comparisons, and teasing teens on their competencies will cause them to stop experiencing joy.
 This second joy activator is meant to help them gain freedom and confidence in moving and creating things with their bodies.

-This third joy activator is meant to satisfy this need through positivity resonance,3 a term coined by psychologist Barbara L. Fredrickson.
-This is the positive emotions we experience when we’re in sync with another person.
+This third joy activator is meant to satisfy this need through positivity resonance, a term coined by psychologist Barbara L. Fredrickson.
+This is the positive emotions we feel when we’re in sync with another person.
 Being in sync with your teens requires attuning to them.
-When teens leave a conversation feeling seen, heard, understood, ecstatic, and joined in their present situation, you have achieved attunement.
+When teens leave a conversation feeling seen, heard, understood, ecstatic, and joined in their present situation, they experience relational joy.
+Consider:

 - Teens often alternate between moments of intense isolation and needing to verbally process situations.
 Connect with them by making non-judgmental eye contact.
 Be genuinely interested in both their body language and words.
 Mirror back their emotional responses, but do not interrupt them until they are completely finished.